-There is no treatment for early AMD, although high doses of certain vitamins and minerals can slow the damage in intermediate and late AMD, according to the National Eye Institute.
+There is no treatment for early AMD, although high doses of certain vitamins and minerals can slow the damage in intermediate AMD and in people with late AMD in one eye, according to the National Eye Institute.

 You can lower your risk for AMD by exercising, keeping your blood pressure and cholesterol at healthy levels, not smoking, and eating a lot of green, leafy veggies and fish.